I received a copy of a complaint filed against me. What do I do?

 If you are served with a complaint and summons, it will tell you that you need to answer within a certain amount of time.
 The person who started the court action is called the “plaintiff,” and the person who is responding is the “defendant.”
 An “answer” is a document you write to tell your side of the story to the plaintiff and to the court.

-There is no special court form for an answer.
-It is a document that you write yourself.
+Make sure the answer form is the correct one for the complaint.
+For example, if the complaint is a Complaint for Divorce, make sure you complete the Answer to Complaint for Divorce .
+If there is no form for your action, you may write it yourself.
 You will need to have the complaint with you when you write the answer, because a lot of the information you need will be in the complaint.

 The answer must include the following:

 This is the information at the top of the page.
-It should include:
+If you are using a court form, fill out this section.
+If you are writing your own answer, it should include:

 - The name of the court.
 In this case, that is Probate and Family Court.